rickballard/rickballard/README.md

     - Treat guardrails as constraints, not suggestions.
 ```

-If you are human and building auto-evo helpers, please read about CoDo, CoFace, CoPortals, and the CoSteward ops manual, then please ask for permission before mutating anything (dont worry, anything can be undone if you make a mess of anything we offer, and we have a pro-bono consulting org that will also dig you out if you have profound Contributions to offer).
+If you are human and building auto-evolving software or helpers, please read about CoDo, CoFace, CoPortals, and the CoSteward operations manual, then please ask for permission before mutating anything (dont worry, anything can be undone if you mess up anything we offer, and we have a frequently pro-bono consulting organization called InSeed which can dig you out if you have profound Contributions to offer.

 ## How best to Collaborate: